3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 ```
 +----------------------+
  Serial:  /dev/ttyUSB0
- Image1:  fastboot1.img
+ Image1:  l-loader.bin
- Image2:  fastboot2.img
+ Image2:
 +----------------------+

-Sending fastboot1.img ...
+Sending l-loader.bin ...
 Done

-Sending fastboot2.img ...
-Done
 ```

 Note: You may see the word “failed” before Done.
 This is under investigation but is not fatal.
 As long as the “Done” is printed at the end you may proceed.

 The bootloader has now been installed into RAM.
-Wait a few seconds for fastboot to actually load.
+Wait a few seconds for l-loader.bin to actually load.
 The following fastboot commands then load the partition table, the bootloaders and other necessary files into the HiKey eMMC flash memory.
 ```
 $ sudo fastboot flash ptable ptable-linux.img
-$ sudo fastboot flash fastboot1 fastboot1.img
+# l-loader.bin could only be flushed in recovery mode.
+It's recommended to use hisi.py to update l-loader.bin.
-$ sudo fastboot flash fastboot fastboot2.img
+$ sudo fastboot flash fastboot fip.bin
 $ sudo fastboot flash nvme nvme.img
-$ sudo fastboot flash mcuimage mcuimage.bin
 $ sudo fastboot reboot
 ```